MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-header-bar.md

     </html>
     ```

-6. In the **HeaderExtensionSample** folder, create a typescript file and name it **CartAmountDuePackingItem.ts**.
+6. In the **HeaderExtensionSample** folder, create a TypeScript file that is named **CartAmountDuePackingItem.ts**.
-7. Copy and paste the following code into the file.
+7. Copy the following code, and paste it into the file.

     ```typescript
     import {